Women in aviation: 1950s

 In 1951, the People's Liberation Army Air Force (PLAAF) of China enrolled 55 women trainees.
 When they graduated, the following year, the women represented 6 communication operators, 5 navigators, 30 on-board aircraft mechanics and 14 pilots.
 A second class of 160 trainees entered PLAAF in 1956, but only 44 of them completed their training.

 In late 1952, with the Korean War in full swing, the North Korean Air Force was the only one in the world with female jet fighter pilots.
 One of them, Tha Sen Hi, flew MiG-15s in combat and eventually rose to squadron leader.
 She was honoured with the title of Hero of the Korean People's Democratic Republic.

 In 1952, Earsley Barnett, American wife of Major Carl Barnett, founder of Wings Jamaica, earned the first pilot license granted to a woman in Jamaica.
 She later became the first Jamaican flight instructor, as well as a commercial pilot.

 Jacqueline Cochran became the first woman to break the sound barrier in 1953.
+She had to use a Canadian Canadair Sabre 3 as the U.S. military refuse her access to American aircraft.
 By June 1953, she was the holder of "all but one of the principal world airplane speed records for straightaway and closed-course flight" for women.
+On June 14, 1963, Jacqueline Auriol became the first woman to fly at twice the speed of sound with a Dassault Mirage IIIR.